bgoonz/gists-revamp/by-extension/markdown/js-under-the-hood.md

 <em>The CSSOM and DOM trees are combined into a render tree, which is then used to compute the layout of each visible…</em>developers.google.com</a><a href="https://developers.google.com/web/fundamentals/performance/critical-rendering-path/render-tree-construction" class="js-mixtapeImage mixtapeImage u-ignoreBlock"></a>

 <a href="https://bitsofco.de/what-exactly-is-the-dom/" class="markup--anchor markup--mixtapeEmbed-anchor" title="https://bitsofco.de/what-exactly-is-the-dom/"><strong>What, exactly, is the DOM?</strong><br />
-<em>The Document Object Model, or the “DOM”, is an interface to web pages.
+<em>The Document Object Model, or the "DOM", is an interface to web pages.
 It is essentially an API to the page, allowing…</em>bitsofco.de</a><a href="https://bitsofco.de/what-exactly-is-the-dom/" class="js-mixtapeImage mixtapeImage u-ignoreBlock"></a>

 <a href="https://dev.to/bouhm/a-vanilla-js-guide-on-mastering-the-dom-3l9b" class="markup--anchor markup--mixtapeEmbed-anchor" title="https://dev.to/bouhm/a-vanilla-js-guide-on-mastering-the-dom-3l9b"><strong>A Vanilla JS Guide On Mastering the DOM</strong><br />
 <em>Note: The contents of this post are intended to be introductory and does not include use of any libraries like jQuery…</em>dev.to</a><a href="https://dev.to/bouhm/a-vanilla-js-guide-on-mastering-the-dom-3l9b" class="js-mixtapeImage mixtapeImage u-ignoreBlock"></a>